 - The degree of mens rea indicates the degree of mental involvement in the crime and bears a direct relation to the culpability attached to any crime.

 - Higher the degree of mens rea in a crime higher would be the punishment attached to the same.
-For example an act of intentionally killing a human being, which would constitute the offense of murder would attract the highest punishment under law owing to the highest degree of mens rea associated with the same, on the other hand, if a person accidentally hits someone resulting in such person’s death then he would not be liable for any crime in the absence of mens rea on his part.
+For example an act of intentionally killing a human being, which would constitute the offence of murder would attract the highest punishment under law owing to the highest degree of mens rea associated with the same, on the other hand, if a person accidentally hits someone resulting in such person’s death then he would not be liable for any crime in the absence of mens rea on his part.

-Intention is indicative of purposefulness of an act and where a person intends to do some act purposely he is to be held liable for the resultant consequences.
+The intention is indicative of purposefulness of an act and where a person intends to do some act purposely he is to be held liable for the resultant consequences.

-Intention is the conscious objective to do an act or cause it to be done with a positive desire to cause some consequences.
+The intention is the conscious objective to do an act or cause it to be done with a positive desire to cause some consequences.

 A prominent case regarding the same is Rawalpentu Venkalu v.
 State of Hyderabad, 1956, in which the accused had set fire to the single room in which the deceased was sleeping after locking the door of the room from outside and also prevented other villagers from going to the rescue of the helpless man being burnt alive in that room.
 It was subsequently held that the intention to kill the deceased was clear and the accused should accordingly be punished.

 Knowledge signifies awareness, knowledge of the certainty of the effect.

 A person acts knowingly when he is practically certain of the consequences.

 Knowledge is the second highest degree of mens rea after the intention.
 It attracts slightly lesser culpability where it exists independent of intention.